jrc436/executors/README.md

 the output directory, and a DataType that can serve as the initial value for the output DataType

 If you are actually interested in using this, but feel like you're missing something, email jrcole@psu.edu.
 If you feel it's too confusing at this time but have some advice, please also email.

+Here's a link to the library files I am using.
+For easy setup, place these in a folder called "lib/" in the same directory as your src folder.
+You can import a java project from the ant buildfile.  https://www.dropbox.com/sh/i7aa3sor510my98/AADnTkI1kuM8dSOmYAmhT-OZa